Nepal heads to surprise election next year after PM loses ground

 Coronavirus infections have reached 253,772, with 1,788 deaths, in the country of 30 million people.

-“PM Oli chose to betray the people’s mandate for stability, development and dignity,” former diplomat Dinesh Bhattarai tweeted.

-Reporting by Gopal Sharma; Writing by Krishna N. Das; Editing by William Mallard and Louise Heavens
+Reporting by Gopal Sharma; additional reporting Navesh Chitrakar; Writing by Krishna N. Das; Editing by William Mallard and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.